JStefanik9631/theros/content/Theros Campaign 1/Party Info/Party Journal.md

 1. The party performed various tasks during their 6 weeks of free time.
 2. The party grouped up to visit [[Khea]], however she and [[Varyas' Mask]] were missing.
 The party did find a hidden box with the translation in side.
+3. The party discussed [[Varyas' Poem]] and shared it with a few others.
+During Poker Night, a bound Pythis that [[Henrik]] met ran into the house.
+When his mask was removed, a fireball spell went off burning everyone and killing Pythis.
+The mask he was wearing had the following message on the back "Little adventurers should not stick their nose where it doesn't belong."